 I vow to live fully each moment and

 to look at all beings with eyes of compassion."
 Quote from Thich Nhat Hahn

 Mindfulness is the energy of being aware and awake to the present moment.
 It is the continuous practice of touching life deeply in every moment of life.
 To be mindful is to be truly alive, present and at one with those around you and with what you are doing.
 We bring our body and mind into harmony while we wash the dishes, drive the car or take our morning shower.
 Thich Nhat Hahn.

-Then gently wriggle you fingers and toes and become aware of the room and open your eyes.
+Then gently wriggle your fingers and toes and become aware of the room and open your eyes.

 You can say to yourself – I am breathing in, I know I am breathing